 I read the plot of Christmas Slasher and it sounds like something I am totally in line for (Laughs).
 How did you come up with the idea for the film?

 About five years ago, I did a skit for the idea and I didn’t have much of a script.
 Last year, I decided I wanted to revisit it and gotten the support of my friends, who said, you gotta do it!
 So, I started writing the script and I came up with the idea of Santa and Mrs. Claus as zombies and I wanted to do something in the vein on The Evil Dead and Killer Klowns from Outer Space, because they are my two favorite horror films.
-I asked a friend of mine to create a mini-elf and another creature using Claymation in the vein of the classic Rudolph the Red-Nosed Reindeer (laughs).
+I asked a friend of mine to create a mini-elf and another creature using Claymation in the vein of a certain reindeer (laughs).

 Of course, with this being an 80’s style horror film, I had to do some glorious death scenes.
 So, we have a lot of blood and gore and I am so happy with how it came out.